FusionAuth/fusionauth-site/site/docs/v1/tech/apis/identity-providers/README.md

   - _identity-provider-login-request-body.adoc
   - _identity-provider-login-response-body.adoc

-To remain backwards compatible the `_identity-provider-login-request-body.adoc` file looks at attributes coming from both groups.
-The second group of "other" IdPs passes the IdP type in as {loginProvider} if this attribute is not defined then we assume it's included from one of the "oauth" IdPs and will pickup on the `idp_type` or other `ipd_` attributes to adjust the page for those IdPs.

 ### Available Since

 This is the only attribute `idp_since` that is set for every IdP.
 Since it is used various places it is set before any includes and unset at the bottom of the `adoc` file.